ChrisMcGowanAu/csvParser/README.md

 A parser for csv files in C, for C and C++

-This is a RFC 4180  parser for reading csv files for C.
+This is an RFC 4180  parser for reading csv files for C and C++.
 It also handles csv files created by Excel, including multi line cells.
-It can handle csv files with multi-line cells, and handles different new line conventions.
+The latest change allows it to read very large csv files ( tested to 500,000 rows )

+The csv file is read into a linked list of rows, each row has a linked list of cells for that row.
+After creation of this list, an array of row pointers is created to allow fast lookup.

+This allows each cell be access directly and in any order.

+//////////////////////////////////////
+// The rows are a linked list
+// Each row has a linked list of cells
+// R - C - C
+// |
+// R - C -C - C - C - C
+// |
+// R - C -C - C - C
+// |
+// etc
+//////////////////////////////////////

 There are just 3 functions, one to read the file and one to get access to the data in each cell, and one to free the memory used when done.
 It compiles fine using C or C++, so it can be used for C and C++.